choria-legacy/puppet-nats/README.md

 It's recommended that you define a cluster of servers equal to 3 nodes, but it can run standalone too.

-Logging is to syslog and various paths can be configured via the class properties.
+Logging is to syslog for `systemd` and to `/var/log/upstart/gnatsd.log` for `upstart`.
+Various other paths can be configured via the class properties.

 By default clients will use port `4222`, monitoring will be on port `8222` and cluster comms will use port `4223`.